giacomini/ebernburg2024/project/day4.md

 Let's therefore set some **good practices** about the generating random numbers in C++.
-We wil do that trying to understand what this _simple example_ is doing, and why it was written like this:
+We will do that, by studying what this _simple example_ is doing, and why it is written like this:

 ```c++
 #include <iostream>